mysql/mysql-js/samples/tweet/README.md

 tweet.js pays attention to the environment variables JONES_ADAPTER (which defaults to "ndb") and JONES_DEPLOYMENT (which defaults to "test").

-### The API example code

-Because tweet.js is quite complex, we have also included some simple code examples illustrating the Jones APIs.

-- *find.js* illustrates using session.find() to retreive a single record from a table.
-- *insert.js* illustrates using session.persist() to store a record.
-- *scan.js* illustrates using session.createQuery() to build and execute a query that returns multiple records.
-- *join.js* illustrates using a Projection to define a relationship between tables, and then running session.find() against the projection.
-The equivalent query in SQL would be a join.

 ### Connecting to a database server in your environment